Dev1000/react00/README.md

 # README

 A very small and typical application for the management of Posts, using GraphQL to Rails servers and Apollo for the React client.
+It has some test with RSpec and Capybara.

 Things you may want to cover: